No-Churn Strawberry Ice Cream: A Creamy Delight at Home

 Can I use frozen strawberries?

-Yes, frozen strawberries can be used, but make sure to thaw them first and drain excess liquid before blending.
+Absolutely!
+Just make sure to thaw them first and drain off any excess liquid before blending.
+It’ll still taste fantastic, I promise!

 How long does it take for the ice cream to freeze?